Cranbrook worked to become a showcase development through an exciting national programme intended to put health at the heart of new communities.

 The priority workstreams for Cranbrook’s activities for the first year of the programme in 16/17:

-To achieve this we are developing activities and exploring new ideas.
-We are working closely with a wide range of partners to ensure that Cranbrook residents see real benefits from being part of this programme.
+To achieve this we developed activities and explored new ideas.
+We worked closely with a wide range of partners to ensure that Cranbrook residents see real benefits from being part of this programme.
 Partners include Cranbrook's Town Council, schools, Devon County Council, the Northern, Eastern and Western Devon Clinical Commissioning Group, Royal Devon and Exeter Hospital, the South West Academic Health Science Network, technology companies and national experts from NHS England.

 Some of the local projects supported and delivered to meet these priorities though the Healthy New Town programme throughout the first year include: